 As standard, the Peak sits flat when you use it straight out of the box, although you can buy a stand that places the Peak in the perfect upright position for optimum usability.
 However, the overall design of the synth does not make it rack mountable which is slightly disappointing.

 The logical layout of the Peak makes using the synth very easy to use.
-You’ve got the OLED screen and main settings in the top left, and then you follow the signal flow as you move from left to right through the oscillators and effects, ending with the two LFOS in the top right.
+You’ve got the OLED screen and main settings in the upper left, and then you follow the signal flow as you move from left to right through the oscillators and effects, ending with the two LFOS in the top right.

 In terms of presets, the Peak comes with 256 as standard and a further 256 spaces are available to store your own patches.
 Novation wisely decided to offer more analog-style sounds within their presets so expect plenty of cutting leads, soaring pads, and squelchy basses.
 The presets that come with the Peak are okay in terms of quality, but they don’t do the Peak’s capabilities justice.